jake-the-dev/A-Pets-Life/README.md

 reducers:
 styles.js files: For MaterialUI's { makeStyles } theming.
 constants - used to eliminate any "strings" being hardcoded.
+Auth: contains everything for the authentication form
+Procfile: required for Heroku
 </details>

 <details><summary>Out of Scope</summary>